This post may contain affiliate links which won’t change your price but will share some commission.

 Do I need to pan-fry the chicken before I put it in the oven?

 Nope.
 You don’t have to.
 The oven can do the whole job for you.
-However, if you want to achieve a super crispy skin, you can always do this.
-I wanted to present a very simple recipe that doesn’t require any “hand-holding.”
-Simply season the chicken and place in the oven.
+However, you can always do this if you want to achieve a super crispy skin.
+I wanted to present a simple recipe that doesn’t require “hand-holding.”
+Season the chicken and place in the oven.
 Easy peasy.

 Does the chicken need to be placed on a rack or in the ovenproof dish?